turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

 We can transfer the payment to the account by using `ContractPromiseBatch`.
 We will be using promise batch `ContractPromiseBatch.create(accountId).transfer(amount)`.
-The first promise `.create` is to create the receiver account and followed by `.transfer` to transfer the payment amount to the receiver account.
+The first promise `.create`, is to create the receiver account, followed by `.transfer` to transfer the payment to the receiver account.

-First, we need to import the `ContractPromiseBatch` by updating the top of `main.ts`:
+First, we need to import the `ContractPromiseBatch` by updating the top section of `main.ts`:

 ```typescript
 import { PersistentMap, storage, context, u128, PersistentUnorderedMap, ContractPromiseBatch } from 'near-sdk-as'
 ```

-We also need to update our buy function to automatically transfer the deposited amount to the receiver and smart contract (transaction fee).
+We also need to update our buy function to automatically transfer the deposited amount to the receiver and to the smart contract (transaction fee).

 ```typescript
 export function buy(token_id: TokenId): TokenId {